SGAC: A Graph Neural Network Framework for Imbalanced and Structure-Aware AMP Classification: 3. Experiments

-We present the results of the proposed \method{} and all baselines in Table \ref{tab:experimental_results}.
+{We present the results of the proposed \method{} and all baselines in Table \ref{tab:experimental_results}.
 We can observe that (1) Random Forest demonstrates the highest performance among sequence-based methods, indicating its strong capability in extracting informative features from amino acid sequences.
 Nevertheless, it remains inferior to graph-based models, which emphasize the limitations of sequence-based methods in capturing the structural and relational information inherent in proteins.
-(2) Graph-based methods are superior to sequence-based approaches, highlighting the effectiveness of representing proteins as graph structures.
-Among GNNs, GIN achieves the highest performance and outperforms both GCN and GraphSAGE.
-This result demonstrates the ability of GNNs to effectively capture structural and relational information from graph representations of amino acid sequences.
-(3) \method{} outperforms all baselines across all evaluation metrics, demonstrating its superiority in AMP classification.
-Specifically, it achieves a relative gain of 2.52\% in F1 score, 0.51\% in AUC, and 1.72\% in PR-AUC over GIN, emphasizing the effectiveness of its design.
-The superior performance of \method{} can be attributed to two core components: the Weight-enhanced Contrastive Learning module, which addresses class imbalance by balancing the contributions of AMP and non-AMP samples, and the Weight-enhanced Pseudo-label Distillation module, which dynamically refines pseudo-labels to produce balanced and accurate representations.
-Therefore, these modules enable \method{} to effectively capture structural and relational information of AMPs and non-AMPs, particularly in scenarios with imbalanced datasets.
+(2) General graph neural networks (GNNs) outperform sequence-based approaches on most cases, highlighting the advantage of modeling peptides as graph structures.
+Among these models, GIN achieves the best results, surpassing both GCN and GraphSAGE, which demonstrates the ability of GNNs to effectively capture the structural and relational dependencies within peptide graphs.
+(3) Recent graph-based AMP prediction methods, such as sAMPpred, MP-BERT, and PGAT, further improve performance compared with general GNNs.
+Their superior results can be attributed to the integration of peptide-specific structural priors and spatial constraints, enabling these models to better capture biologically meaningful geometric relationships that drive antimicrobial activity (4) \method{} outperforms all baselines across all evaluation settings and peptide length intervals, achieving the highest F1 and MCC scores in every case.
+This consistent superiority underscores the effectiveness of \method{}’s design, which leverages spatial structural information and mitigates class imbalance through weighted-enhanced contrastive learning and pseudo-label refinement.
+Specifically, the Weight-enhanced Contrastive Learning module strengthens AMP-specific structural discrimination under imbalanced conditions, while the Weight-enhanced Pseudo-label Distillation module iteratively refines pseudo labels to preserve semantic consistency and improve minority-class representation.
+Together, these modules enable \method{} to achieve robust, balanced, and discriminative AMP classification across diverse peptide lengths and imbalanced datasets.}